Mart1nSchulz/Schoku/README.md

   just ideally set up is crucial.

 ### The puzzles
-There are different difficulty levels at which the program operates.
+There are different difficulty levels at which the program has to operate.
 - Some puzzles are quickly solved without even guessing once.
 - Others are specially selected or even constructed to defeat the simple algorithms we throw at them.
 By guessing we have to drill down to a level where the puzzles offers more information to those algorithms.
-- If the collecion of puzzles is biased one way or the other, different choices in the program influence the performance.
+- If the collection of puzzles is biased one way or the other, different choices in the program influence the performance.
+- Sometimes puzzles are incorrect or have multiple solutions.
+It is important to have ways to cope with these situations.

 Many other details will play a role.
 The order and implementation of the algorithms is obviously a factor and it is hard to tell which decisions impact the larger picture.
 It is relatively simple to leave out some of the parts above and still achieve good performance.
-In fact, incorrect or suboptimal implementations often do not result in performance degradation but rather in changes of one statistic or another.
+In fact, incorrect or incomplete implementations often do not result in performance degradation but rather in changes of one statistic or another.

 There are additional algorithms that may be beneficial, in fact some are implemented